 Your website only needs the bare minimum to decrease choice paralysis

 Developing a website today has become a perfect science.
 By subtly playing to the subconscious, you can drastically increase your conversion rates.
-Conversion rate optimization (CRO) is as important as search engine optimization (SEO) is in determining the success of your website and should always be top of mind when developing or improving your website.
+Conversion rate optimisation (CRO) is as important as search engine optimisation (SEO) is in determining the success of your website and should always be top of mind when developing or improving your website.

 Mastering these top techniques will improve conversion rates significantly, which ultimately improves your company’s bottom line, but your data is the overriding factor when it comes to deciding what areas to tackle first.

 If you don’t have the time to develop a sound CRO strategy or have had no success with CRO, you should ideally be contacting the experts.
 You should also keep in mind that CRO is an ever changing process and it should be done in a way that appeals best to your core demographic.
 Continuous testing and optimisation is critical, as what worked today will not always work tomorrow.